PEI-I1/Cinemas_Webscrapper/README.md

 ## Functional Requirements

 The API provided by this service must allow:
-* retrieve list of movies/sessions based on current date and location
+* Retrieve list of movies/sessions based on current date and location
-* retrieve next movies based on location
+* Retrieve next movies based on location
-* get movie suggestions based on age restrictions
+* Get movie suggestions based on age restrictions
-* search for movies based on:
+* Search for movies based on:
     * Genre
     * Producer
     * Cast